CarlosCD/podcasts_export/tagging/README.md

-## Podcasts Export - Misc MPEG tagging utilities
+## Podcasts Export - Misc MPEG tagging utility

-These is some simple utility I wrote when I was looking for the embedded data (tags) in media files.
+A simple utility I wrote when I was looking for the embedded data (tags) in media files.
 It allows to see which tags are present in a media file (`.mp3`, `.mpg`, `mpeg`, ...) of the type 'audio/mpeg`.
 So far I didn't find much support for videos or mp4 formats... but this is a moving target.

 ### About media tags

-In audio podcasts is common to include episode notes in embedded tags, like a podcast description, useful links, author, etc. There are different de facto standards, each one with their limitations, and different software support.
+In audio podcasts is common to include episode notes in embedded tags, like a podcast description, useful links, author, etc. There are different de facto standards, each one with their limitations and different level of software support.

 Some of those tags are text, using a particular character encoding, not all use UTF-8 or Unicode, so some cases non-latin characters could be lost.
 Also, in some cases, the text is written to be displayed in a web page, so it